Not sure what your skin needs? Take the free 60-second Skin Type Quiz

 What to look out for…

 As with all treatments there are areas to look out for.
 Treatments will require follow up sessions in order to maintain the true benefits of the cryofacial, weekly or bi-weekly is recommended which may add up to quite a sum.
-Results may also vary from one individual to another.
+A single session typically runs £40 to £100 in the UK, so a maintenance schedule can easily reach several hundred pounds a month.
+Results also vary from one individual to another, and it's worth knowing that the clinical research on cryofacials specifically is still thin; most of the claimed collagen benefits are extrapolated from whole-body cryotherapy studies rather than proven for the facial treatment itself.